aqureshi9/Airframe-Example/lib/readme.txt

-The s-function compilation output will be copied here
+The s-function compilation output will be copied here Somebody once told me the world was gonna roll me, I aint the sharpest tool in the sheeeeeed